-Berlin’s technology scene is booming.
-The German capital is home to a vibrant startup community, with 500 new tech companies being founded every year and a well-established infrastructure for financing and funding.
+Berlin’s technology scene is booming!
+The German capital is home to a vibrant startup community; according to PitchBook, a startup is founded every 20 minutes in the capital.
+This is backed by a well-established infrastructure for financing and funding.
 VC companies, incubators, accelerators and coworking spaces in the city all provide tech entrepreneurs with the perfect combination of support and opportunity to succeed.

 *The information in this site has been retrieved from sources with gender binary data.
 We acknowledge those who do not fit within this rigid framework and understand there are many more gender identities beyond the binary.

 Berlin is one of Europe’s best cities to live in.
 Its open-mindedness and friendly vibe are immediately apparent to anyone visiting, and its low cost of living attracts people from all over the world.
 This makes Berlin an incredibly cosmopolitan city, where diverse cultures and communities come together in harmony.
 And we couldn’t talk about Berlin without mentioning its world-famous nightlife: from techno clubs to tiny independent punk bars, there’s something for everyone.

 Compared to most major European cities, Berlin is also surprisingly cheap to live in.
 Rents remain fairly affordable even in the most hip areas, while public transport is widely available and a single ticket allows you to travel on buses, U-Bahns, trains and more within the city.

 All prices quoted are in local currency.

 Average cost of a coffee